Flanders Fields Battlefield Tours

 In the winter, the armies dug in, building trenches they would unfortunately use for years.
 Cold and starving soldiers fought from these mud-filled trenches.
 Disease and death were always present.

 Today, there are many memorials and cemeteries dotted across this sprawl of farmland (Flanders Fields) which changed hands many times during the war.
 Most of the sites are located in very nearby Belgium, around the town of Ypres.
-We recommend planning for a full day to visit the WWI sites.
+We recommend planning for a full day to visit the WWI sites on a Lille battlefield tour.
 The best way to visit these sites is with a private guide that we will plan for you, based on your nationality, your specific interests, etc. They will bring this history alive for a powerful moment you will never forget.

 • The Menin Gate and the Last Post